From South Beach to the Wynwood Walls, this is the ultimate Miami travel guide!

 Where To Eat & Drink In Miami

 There is no shortage of places to wine and dine in Miami.
 The hardest part is deciding where to go.
 The restaurants and bars outlined in this Miami travel guide are some of the top spots you should visit.
 And if you’re looking for even more options, the Wandering Redhead shares a super comprehensive list and more Miami travel tips.

 The day I was exploring Wynwood Walls was such a hot day in Miami.
 I worked up an appetite and was dying to get out of the heat.
-Lucky for me I came across Wynwood Diner, a hip and swanky restaurant with a quirky diner menu that serves breakfasts all day and long weekend brunch.
+Lucky for me I came across Wynwood Diner, a hip and swanky restaurant with a quirky diner menu that serves breakfast all day and long weekend brunch.
 They served me a great Eggs Benedict with the most delicious cocktails.
 The best part of this place is the garden outdoor patio.
 The ambiance is beautiful with lanterns and little-painted bird cages hanging from trees.
 Even on a stifling hot day, I was able to sit out there comfortably under the shady canopy and circular fans.

 Rooftop Bar at 1 Hotel